Thomas Newman: 2000–2011

+2012–present

-In 2012, Newman scored John Madden's The Best Exotic Marigold Hotel.
-He also scored the 23rd James Bond movie Skyfall, which celebrates the film franchise's 50th anniversary.
+In 2012, Newman scored The Best Exotic Marigold Hotel, a second collaboration with John Madden after The Debt.
+He also scored the 23rd James Bond movie Skyfall, released on the film franchise's 50th anniversary.
 His work on this film earned him his eleventh Oscar nomination and a second BAFTA win.
-During 2013, he scored Steven Soderbergh's Side Effects and John Lee Hancock's Saving Mr. Banks.
+During 2013, he scored Side Effects (working again with director Steven Soderbergh) and Saving Mr. Banks.
 The latter score was very well received by film music critics, earning Newman BAFTA and Oscar nominations for the second consecutive year, both of which he lost to Steven Price for Gravity.

-Newman's 2014 projects included David Dobkin's The Judge and Tate Taylor's Get on Up.
-In 2015, he scored John Madden's The Second Best Exotic Marigold Hotel, marking the first time Newman has scored a sequel to a film he also wrote the score for.
-Also that year, Newman returned to score Sam Mendes' 24th James Bond movie Spectre, the sequel to Skyfall.
-He also collaborated with Steven Spielberg for Bridge of Spies, marking Newman's first collaboration with Spielberg and the first Spielberg film not to feature a musical score from his long-time composer John Williams, since the production of The Color Purple in 1985.
+Newman's 2014 projects included The Judge and Get on Up.
+In 2015, he scored The Second Best Exotic Marigold Hotel, marking the first time Newman has scored a sequel to a film he also wrote the score for.
+Also that year, Newman returned to score the 24th James Bond movie Spectre, the sequel to Skyfall and a continuation of his longtime collaboration with Sam Mendes.
+He also worked with Steven Spielberg for Bridge of Spies, marking Newman's first collaboration with Spielberg and the first Spielberg film not to feature a musical score from his long-time composer John Williams, since the production of The Color Purple in 1985.
 For his score on Bridge of Spies, Newman garnered additional Oscar and Grammy nominations.

-In 2016, Newman scored the motion picture Morten Tyldum's Passengers starring Chris Pratt, Jennifer Lawrence, Michael Sheen, and Laurence Fishburne, for which he received his 14th Oscar nomination.
+In 2016, Newman scored Passengers, for which he received his 14th Oscar nomination.
 Three years later, Newman reunited with Sam Mendes for his war film 1917, for which Newman received his 6th BAFTA and 15th Oscar nominations.

 Newman likes to vary the instrumentation in his scores, ranging from full orchestra to percussion-only music.
 He is also fond of incorporating unusual instruments such as the zither, hurdy-gurdy, psaltery and hammered dulcimer, or unexpected sounds, like Aboriginal chants and the chirping of cicadas.
 The composer declared that he has "an interest in mundane experimentation."